avalos010/memory-game-udacity/README.md

 ## Game Rules
 * Match all the cards to win!
-* If you click on the same card twice it will reset the game! so don't do that!
+* If you click on the same card twice it will just hide it again and reduce the move made!
 * The Timer is just there to time you!
 Try to beat your time everytime you play.
 * There is no time limit